Dec. 20, 1997

 By Christina Tecson

 When freshman Leviticus Williamson played his first game at the Joyce Center, he did not have the home team support.

-"There were more Indiana fans in the stands than there were Notre Dame
+"There were more Indiana fans in the stands than there were Notre Dame fans," says Williamson.

 Williamson saw action in his first college game at Notre Dame.
 The Springs, Texas native played seven minutes scoring a point and pulling down three rebounds in seven minutes of action as the Irish defeated The Citadel 72-53.

 Only three games into the season, the freshman replaced an injured Derek Manner to start his first game with the Irish, scoring 10 points in a 72-45 win over Northeastern.
 He also scored 14 points starting in an exhibition game against Marathon Oil.

 But numbers don't matter to Williamson.
 Experience is what counts.

 "I was really pumped up when I got my first start," Williamson says.
 "I got a chance to get in the starting lineup and try to help the team win, get another victory.

 "I felt more comfortable as the game went on.
 Once I get a little more comfortable with what I'm supposed to do, I'll look to score more."

 As Williamson's playing time increases, so does his performance.
 Coach John MacLeod notices Williamson has made strides of improvement, especially in practice.